qiyanjun/2025sp-GenAI-overview/About.md

   - for the rest of 25%
      + option-1: 25% purely based on your project (You are expected to submit a 8-page double column final project report.)
      + option-2:  10% for the course attendance + 15% for the quality of your project (4-page double column final project report is needed; if longer and with good quality, extra credits will be given)!
+     + More details on final project, please check out the Project Page via sidebar!

 ### Academic Integrity